 Best Organic: Spectrum Naturals High Heat Organic Peanut Oil

 Because of its superior taste and quality, this peanut oil is our pick for the best organic.
 It’s made with 100 percent organic peanuts, and it's certified non-GMO and kosher.
 Because it’s refined, it can withstand even higher heats (up to 460 degrees Fahrenheit ) than regular peanut oil and has a more neutral taste that really goes well with any dish.
-And, unlike other refined oils, there are no chemical extractants used in the process since it’s done mechanically.
-That means you get a pure oil that’s perfect for all kitchen applications from marinating to flash-frying.
+This oil is processed mechanically, meaning you get a pure oil that’s perfect for all kitchen applications, from marinating to flash-frying.

 Best Unrefined: Napa Valley Naturals Peanut Oil